Mason-MBdev/Typewriter/README.md

 # RetroComm

-RetroComm is a retro-style chat application designed to give a terminal-like chat experience on the web.
-It allows users to join specific chat rooms, send files, customize their display colors, and interact using simple commands.
-This README provides an overview of the setup and features available in RetroComm.
+RetroComm is a  terminal style chat application designed to give a retro chat experience on the web.
+It allows users to join chatrooms and send files, with a few customizable and interactive elements.
+This README provides an overview of setting up and using this project yourself.
+This was mainly an exercise in networking and sockets, so I can finally learn how to make multiplayer chess.

 ## Features